rmngp/apidocs/source/includes/_schools.md

 ### Get All Schools

-This endpoint retrieves all know schools.
+This endpoint retrieves all known schools.

 #### HTTP Request